DPenner1/Primell/README.md

 Primell has but two data types:

-- Numbers (arbitrary precision rational, IEEE 754-like support of infinity and NaN)
+- Numbers (arbitrary precision rational, IEEE 754-like support of infinity, signed-zero and NaN)
 - "Lists" of these two datatypes (including infinite length lists)

 Other familiar data types are only simulated with these.
 For example: